Thank You For Attending the Capital City Bikeway Open House

-The City of Saint Paul is currently planning, designing, and constructing portions of the Capital City Bikeway (CCB).
+The City of Saint Paul is currently planning, designing, constructing, and bicycling along portions of the Capital City Bikeway (CCB).

 Capital City Bikeway Overview